Ferrari, Amazon's AWS enter agreement on data

-MILAN, June 18 (Reuters) - Ferrari (RACE.MI) and Amazon Web Services (AWS) have entered an agreement to make Amazon's (AMZN.O) cloud computing unit the luxury carmaker's cloud storage, machine learning, and artificial intelligence provider, AWS said on Friday.
+MILAN (Reuters) - Ferrari and Amazon Web Services (AWS) have entered an agreement to make Amazon’s cloud computing unit the luxury carmaker’s cloud storage, machine learning, and artificial intelligence provider, AWS said on Friday.

 The deal will help Ferrari streamline design and testing of its cars, and allow its Scuderia Ferrari Formula One racing team to launch a digital fan engagement platform, AWS said in a statement.